mrthreeplates/TRS-80_floppy_remapper/README.md

 Steps:
 1. Locate the 74LS174 IC which handles the drive select lines.
 The best way to be certain is to bring up a copy of the relevant schematic from your computer and check some pins with an ohmmeter.
-Here is an example from a M4 GA:
+1. Here is an example from a M4P GA:
 ![m4p-ga-schem](/images/m4p-ga-schem.jpg)
 1. The yellow circle highlights some of the key the floppy signals (such as drive select, etc).
 This tells us we are in the right area.
-1. The green circle highlights the actual floppy disk controller chip, also a good indicator we are in the right place.
+1. The green circle highlights the actual floppy disk controller chip, and is also a good indicator we are in the right place.
 1. Finally, the red circle represents the 74LS174 which latches the floppy signals.
 This is the IC we want want to remove and replace with a socket.
-1. Note that if you look at the Uxx on the schematic, it is not correct (at least for my board)!
+1. Note that if you look at the reference designator on my schematic (U54), it does not match my board.
 This kind of mistake is easy to spot since we are looking for a 74LS174.
 1. Confirm you have the right IC by checking the connections with adjacent chips.
-In the image above the blue circle shows that the DRVSEL line of the floppy support gate array (pin 15) should be connected to pin 9 of the 74LS174.
-If you validate a few of these connections, you can be sure you have the right IC.
+For example, in the schematic above the blue circle shows that the DRVSEL line of the floppy support gate array (pin 15) should be connected directly to pin 9 of the 74LS174.
+If you validate a few of these connections, you can be certain you have the right IC.
-Here is an image of my board with the correct IC circled in red
+Here is an image of my board with the correct IC circled in red:
 ![m4p-ga-ic](/images/m4p-ga-ic.jpg)
 1. Carefully desolder the IC.
-I used a desoldering tool so as to minimize damage to the board.
+I used a desoldering tool to minimize damage to the board.
 Clipping the pins off of the 74LS174 is easier, but destorys the chip.
-Becareful not to damage any of the traces.
+Be careful not to damage any of the traces.
-1. Solder in a nice replacement socket, preferably one with machine pins.
+1. Solder in a quality replacement socket, preferably one with machine pins.
 1. If you want to double check that you haven't damaged anything, you can insert the 74LS174 back in to confirm that your computer still works.